-- 8 EFRAG has also identified a number of practical issues with the proposed amendments that we consider need to be addressed if they are finalised as proposed. - 9 Assessing whether an accounting policy change 'results' from an agenda decision may be challenging.
+- 13 EFRAG has also identified a number of practical issues with the proposed amendments that we consider need to be addressed if they are finalised. - 14 Assessing whether an accounting change 'results' from an agenda decision may be challenging.
 This is because there is necessarily a limited amount of information on fact patterns disclosed in agenda decisions and it is not always straightforward for preparers to assess whether an entity's facts and circumstances align with that fact pattern in all respects.
-Conversely, factors other than the ones described in the agenda decision may exist that need to be considered: for example, the preparer's situation may involve more complexity than the factors discussed in the agenda decision.
+Conversely, other factors than the ones described in the agenda decision may exist that may need to be considered: for example, the preparer's situation may involve more complexity than the factors discussed in the agenda decision. - 15 EFRAG observes that the ED does not clearly specify whether the proposed 'lowered threshold' is intended to apply only to situations strictly aligned with the fact pattern described in an agenda decision or could also be applied by analogy to similar situations: - (a) On the one hand, if the proposed amendments were only applicable to situations exactly matching the often narrowly-defined fact patterns considered in agenda decisions, this would limit their overall reach and usefulness to promote better information. - (b) On the other hand, if they are meant to apply to a broader set of circumstances, the absence of clear guidance on the scope has the potential to either create diversity in application or an inflation in the submission to the IFRS IC to consider different permutations of the same fact patterns.